appspector/android-sdk/README.md

 ## Build and Run

 Build your project and see everything work!
-When your app is up and running you can go to https://app.appspector.com and connection to your application session.
+When your app is up and running you can go to https://app.appspector.com and connect to your application session.

 ## Features
 AppSpector provides many monitors that tracks different activities inside your app: